 Brock Lesnar is considered one of the most dominant athletes in combat sports history.
-UFC commentator Joe Rogan has even praised Lesnar by saying he simply has “superior genetics”.The context of the comment was looking at Lesnar’s botched shooting star press against Kurt Angle at Wrestlemania XIX, and Rogan said that had it been anyone else, they would’ve either been dead or paralyzed.
+UFC commentator Joe Rogan has even gone to the extent of saying he simply has “superior genetics”.The context of the comment was Lesnar’s botched shooting star press against Kurt Angle at Wrestlemania XIX, and Rogan said that had it been anyone else, they would’ve either been dead or paralyzed.
 But Lesnar being the freak athlete that he is, managed to finish the match by lifting Angle up and hitting him with an F-5.

 “I felt like life was holding a sword right up against my throat, so I went under the ink gun because I never wanted to forget exactly how I felt at that time.
 The tattoo on my chest has so much meaning to me.
 In some ways, it’s funny, because the period of my life that I’m talking about is a time I so want to forget, but I know I can use this memory as motivation.”

 Read more: What is Brock Lesnar’s net worth and salary?

 He was referring to the period he was embroiled in a legal dispute with WWE, when they prevented him from competing in New Japan Pro Wrestling due to his Non-Compete clause.
 Because Vince McMahon wasn't allowing him to work for NJPW, Lesnar felt as if a sword was being held to his throat, and on a drunken night, he decided to get the tattoo.